 - Construction Is Awesome: A central belief of the Cult Mechanicus.
 Every finished item that rolls off their assembly lines is a prayer made manifest; every factory is a temple; every building, no matter how big or how small, is a monument to the Machine God.

 - Cybernetics Eat Your Soul: Subverted.
 As a Tech-Priest advances in the ranks, he usually replaces more and more of his "weak flesh" with augmetics, at the same time as his mind draws farther away from normal human concerns.
 Some undergo a procedure known as the Rite of Pure Thought that replaces half their brain with a computer, in order to approach the Omnissiah's perfect reason, something more moderate Tech-Priests consider somewhat extreme.
-It is not however the cybernetics that cause the loss of humanity however, instead it is caused by the Tech-Priests' existing deep-seated and extreme beliefs in the inferiority of base human emotions.
+It is not, however, the cybernetics that cause the loss of humanity, but rather it is caused by the Tech-Priests' existing deep-seated and extreme beliefs in the inferiority of base human emotions.

 - Deflector Shields: Almost all high ranking Tech-Priests incorporate some form of defensive shielding into their systems, most commonly a refractor shield designed to disperse attacks into multispectral bursts of harmless energy.